Burden in Henselian Valued Fields: Preliminaries

-We will work up to bi-interpretability on unary set, meaning in particular that the main results of this paper will only depend on the structure we want to consider and not on the language.
+We will work up to bi-interpretability on unary sets, meaning in particular that the main results of this text will only depend on the structure that we want to consider and not on the language.